Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorHeaderActionObject.md

 Accept wildcard characters: False
 ```

-### -Type
+### -HeaderName
-Which type of manipulation to apply to the header.
+The name of the header this action will apply to.

 ```yaml
 Type: System.String